Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

 <section  typeof='http://purl.org/ontology/bibo/Slide' style="border:1px solid black;     margin-bottom: 100px; padding: 50px">
 <img src='Slide09.png' alt='' title='Slide: 9' border='1' />

-Data can be imported into Crate-O using spreadsheets - this is an efficient way to create metadata for collections of objects, Spreadsheet skills are common and many projects have already been described using spreaddheets to describe and manage files, we work with data custodians to standardize their approach to this so that they can create rich linked-data metadata.
+Data can be imported into Crate-O using spreadsheets - this is an efficient way to create metadata for collections of objects.
+Spreadsheet skills are common and many projects have already been described using spreadsheets to describe and manage files, we work with data custodians to standardize their approach to this so that they can create rich linked-data metadata.

 </section>